 Educational Studies will not only enrich your own educational experience and understanding; it can prepare you to pursue graduate school and career options in various fields, including higher education, education policy, school counseling, social justice, and teaching in settings such as Teach for America, Peace Corps, and museums.

-NOTE: the Educational Studies major was created in October 2017, but students cannot officially declare it until June 2018, when catalogue changes for the 2018-2019 academic year go into effect.
-However, students who have taken Education courses prior to that date can count them toward the major; this includes EDUC-310W: Educational Theory and Philosophy, which will be offered in fall 2018 and is a required course for the major.
-Students with an interest in the major or any other question should contact the department as soon as possible.
+NOTE: the Educational Studies major was created in October 2017, but students who took Education courses prior to that date can count them toward the major.
+The major is an option for students graduating in 2019 or beyond.
+Students in the classes of 2019, 2020, and 2021 who have declared the major should take EDUC-310: Educational Theory and Philosophy in fall 2018.
+Anyone with an interest in the major or any other question should contact the Education department.

 Educational Studies majors must earn a minimum of 36 credits as follows: